Resident234/php.net/www.php.net_simplexml.examples-errors.php.md

-# Dealing with XML errors
+# Dealing with XML errorsSee Also